 Blacklisted:

-This is typically used for serious or unresolved debt issues.
+This is typically used for serious or unresolved debt issues, or breaches of the member code of conduct.

-This section lists all purchases, fees, and charges that are due now, or have a future payment date and have not yet been paid.
+This section lists all charges and payments that are due now and have not yet been paid.

 Use this option to write off a member’s outstanding balance when the debt will not be recovered.